-Claims made by a dog bite and attack victim are almost always paid by the dog owner’s homeowner’s, or renter’s insurance company.
+Claims made by a dog attack victim are almost always paid by the dog owner’s homeowner’s or renter’s insurance company.
 Without a dog bite lawyer, insurance companies will try and offer you the lowest settlement possible.

 Typical damages for which dog bite victims can receive compensation include: